quii/learn-go-with-tests/generics.md

 **[You can find all the code for this chapter here](https://github.com/quii/learn-go-with-tests/tree/main/generics)**

-This chapter will give you an introduction to generics, dispel reservations you may have about them and, give you an idea how to simplify some of your code in the future.
+This chapter will give you an introduction to generics, dispel reservations you may have about them, and give you an idea how to simplify some of your code in the future.
 After reading this you'll know how to write:

 - A function that takes generic arguments
 - A generic data-structure